 As members of the Northeastern community we recognize that our work abroad can only be effective if we carefully reflect on our challenges at home.
 In fact appreciating diversity and building bridges across our differences are essential for establishing sustainable communities over the long term and for educating global citizens.

-In the spirit of elevating civility and ethical reasoning on campus and in the wider world, the College of Social Sciences and Humanities and the Office of Student Affairs will organize a yearlong series of six events hosted by Distinguished Professor of Political Science Michael S. Dukakis.
-The opening event will have the theme “Understanding Hate.”
-Each event will trace the arc from recognizing conflict or injustice to building peace.
+In the spirit of elevating civility and ethical reasoning on campus and in the wider world, the College of Social Sciences and Humanities, Office of Student Affairs, and School of Law organize events hosted by Distinguished Professor of Political Science Michael S. Dukakis.
+Each event traces the arc from recognizing conflict or injustice to building peace.
 These events are open to the entire University community and are designed to spark broad conversations about both the challenges and promises of increasingly diverse societies.

 Together, we can become pioneers in civic sustainability—practicing civility in engaging with diverse opinions and in acknowledging wrongs of the past, broadening personal networks, finding common ground in social action, and making the world a better place.